MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 To associate the B2C application to your site and channel, follow these steps.

-1. Navigate to your site in Commerve site builder.
+1. Navigate to your site in Commerce site builder.
 1. In the left navigation pane, select **Site Settings** to expand it.
 1. Below **Site Settings**, select **Channels**.
 1. In the main window under **Channels**, select your channel.